benharri/bish/README.md

 Some cases to consider
 + A person tries to run a non-executable.
-+ A person tries to read or write to a non-existant file.
++ A person tries to read or write to a non-existent file.
 + A person tries to read or write to a file they do not have permissions on.
 + A person tries a non-sensical command. (i.e. `ls > foo > fee < doo < dee`)
 + A person tries to pipe to a non-command (i.e. `ls | /tmp/foo.txt`)